4drian3d/AuthMeVelocity/README.md

 - Velocity 3.1.2 or 3.2.0
 - Java 17+

+## Features
+- Prevent your players from executing commands or typing in the chat before they are logged in
+- Forces the first server that players enter to be an Auth server
+- Send players to another server when logging in natively (AuthMeReloaded has bugs with this functionality on its own)
+- Prevents players from having to re-login each time they join a server with AuthMe installed
+- Get access to the AuthMe API from Velocity
+- Compatibility with [FastLogin](https://github.com/games647/FastLogin) (AutoLogin support in the proxy) and [MiniPlaceholders](https://modrinth.com/plugin/miniplaceholders) (use AuthMeVelocity placeholders in any other plugin and vice versa)

 ## Setup
 1. Download the latest release of the plugin [link](https://github.com/4drian3d/AuthMeVelocity/releases)
 2. Put the plugin in the Velocity plugins folder and on all your Auth servers that have AuthMe installed.